 There's not much given away by the invite.
 Some say that the '3' in the "I <3 NY" message is intended to drop a hint that the event will be about the new Pixel 3's but, honestly, so much has already leaked about these devices this summer that subtlety is not really an option for Google at this stage.

 All the rumors and leaks about the Pixel 3 and Pixel 3 XL

 - What will the Pixel 3 be look like?

 - What will the Pixel 3 XL look like?

 - Technical specifications

-In a campaign published on the site are in fact searched for Canadian YouTuber to create video content about the new Google Pixel 3 which is expected to be unveiled on October 4.
-Obviously we can expect the XL version on the same date in addition to other hardware Made by Google during the event.
+A campaign published on the site searches for Canadian YouTubers to create video content about the new Google Pixel 3 which is expected to be unveiled on October 4.
+Obviously, we can expect the XL version on the same date in addition to other hardware Made by Google during the event.
 Google has never launched products immediately after the presentation so probably we will have to wait until late October to get our hands on the new Pixels, at least the presentation date is no longer a mystery.